#1 Heavy-handed environmentalism

 At first, this made some sense.
 When the raccoons begin scaring local workers and infiltrating human society, those who become their victims are discarded as publicity-seekers or deranged.
 However, even their bigger efforts that would seem impossible to deny are easily dismissed through story conveniences that stretch believability.
 Towards the end of the movie, raccoons literally appear and perform magic on camera, even speak directly to reporters who can clearly understand them, and the movie moves on as if that entire scene never happened.
 There is even a big battle between the raccoons using their powers and police, which nobody questions afterward.

 Many scenes appear like victories for the heroes, like one where a guy cancels his plans to sell his land after the raccoons turn into religious statues, making him believe the land has spiritual importance.
 These successes are then just ignored, which paints the fight that the protagonists are waging as so unreasonably hopeless that the movie just feels depressing to watch.
-If it came out today I would expect the joke to be that people are missing all these obviously-magical events happening because they are focussed on their smartphones, but here, in a story set in the 1990s, it’s just ignored because the script demands it.
+If it came out today I would expect the joke to be that people are missing all these obviously-magical events happening because they are focused on their smartphones, but here, in a story set in the 1990s, it’s just ignored because the script demands it.

 Honestly, an ending where people learn just how intelligent and powerful raccoons are and choose to coexist with them wouldn’t just feel better emotionally, it’s the only ending that would make sense after raccoons literally bombarded a SWAT team, stood up on two legs, and fought back against them with their own equipment.